 You would do anything to stop being an angry parent!
-But feels like your child knows just the right buttons to press to fire you up!
+But it feels like your child knows just the right buttons to press to fire you up!

 And after every blow-up, you end up regretting losing your control like that.
 Would you feel better if I said you are not alone in this?

-While this is completely normal to lose control from time to time, parental anger can have long-lasting effects on the children.
+While this is completely normal to lose control from time to time, parental anger can have long-lasting effects on children.

 Table of Contents